 Beans are very low on the glycemic index.
 Furthermore, beans are one of the few starchy foods that help manage blood sugar levels.
 Loaded with protein and fiber, beans are an excellent two-way food.
 Protein and fiber are two essential nutrients for seniors, thus making them an excellent choice for both health and managing diabetes.

 Berries are another one of the best foods for diabetics.
 They are sweet, nutritious, and very low on the glycemic index.
 Strawberries, blueberries, and raspberries are excellent sources of antioxidants and vitamin C. Berries are one of the best immune-boosting foods that you’ll want to eat.

 Luckily, berries are snackable and versatile.
 They are great for a nutrient-packed shake and smoothie recipes, but also make for great salad toppers, appetizers and more.

 In this article, we went over some of the best foods for diabetics.
 Berries, sweet potatoes, and more are all excellent options.
 These foods are low on the glycemic index and come packed with vitamins and nutrients.

 At Iora, we believe diet is a cornerstone of good health.
-When we address the patients’ health, we do so holistically.
+When we address the patients’ health, we do so comprehensively.
 Iora care team members look at every aspect of the patient, ranging from the mental to the physical.
 Of course, this includes diet.
 We believe in empowering our patients with tools and information to guide their health journey.

 Now that you have a better understanding of the best foods for diabetics, you might be interested in learning more about these awesome herbal teas packed with helpful